 From the beginning of the project, historians and developers have been working together to learn from each other, experiment and evaluate.
 The goal of this approach is for both sides to gain a deeper understanding of the capabilities of tools and the needs of scholars.
 Co-design brings together historians’ understanding of the complexities of the data they study and the technical and aesthetic skill of designers and developers.

-With this in mind, we are creating an interface that combines well-established functionalities such as keyword search with novel computational tools for the exploration of corpora and the discovery of relevant content.
+With this in mind, we created an interface that combines well-established functionalities such as keyword search with novel computational tools for the exploration of corpora and the discovery of relevant content.